 Hang posters up in your classroom to remind students and refer to them while teaching.
 It’ll help them a lot!

+Things to remember: Dividing – decimal goes left.
+Multiplying – decimal goes right.
 There is an invisible decimal at the end of every whole number.
+The amount of spaces depends on the amount of zeros.